Welcome! Here you will find helpful information to support your online teaching experience.

 Note – In some cases, academic departments will list more than one instructor of record for a course (e.g. team-taught courses).
 The same information above regarding access applies.

-Policy on Student Access to Blackboard Course Shells
+Process for Student Access to Blackboard Course Shells

 Students must be officially registered for a course in Banner in order to be granted access to the course shell in Blackboard.
 Once registered, the student will be automatically placed in the course by a script that pulls enrollment data from Banner.
 The intention is that all students will have access to their courses within the learning management system on the first day of classes.
 Additionally, faculty who choose to provide earlier access can provide access usually up to one week prior to the start of the course.